 As for Washington DC recreational marijuana: In November 2014, D.C. voters overwhelmingly approved Initiative 71, which legalized the limited possession and cultivation of limited amounts of marijuana by adults who are 21 or older.
 It made no provision for non-medical sales and does not apply on federal property, including the national Mall and Interstate 295.
 For those under 21, it left in place the decriminalization law, which imposes a $25 civil fine.

-Some states call it a Budtender, Dispensary Agent, Compassion Care Technician or Patient Liaison.
-No matter what the title is, the job description is the same – it is the person that works behind the counter of a medical marijuana dispensary and here at HempStaff, we believe they need to be trained.
-They are the product specialists whose main responsibility is to be a product specialist.
-This person must be trained to work with cardholders and help educate patients on how cannabis can alleviate some of their medical symptoms.
-Dispensary agents must be able to not only work with cardholders on the products that may work best but also how to use these products and what the appropriate dosages should be.
+This training focuses on Dispensary Agents, or Budtenders, the person that works behind the counter of a marijuana dispensary.
+At HempStaff, we believe they need to be trained since they are the product specialists whose main responsibility is to be an expert on all cannabis products.
+This person must be trained to work with patients and customers and help educate on how cannabis can alleviate some of their symptoms.
+Dispensary agents must be able suggest which products may work best and also how to use these products and what the appropriate dosages should be.

-When Dispensary owners need to hire employees to work in their medical marijuana dispensaries, they know our certified students are exactly what they are looking for in terms of initial knowledge of the job functions!
-We are the ONLY Dispensary Training Course that employs someone with 5+ years of legal cannabis experience as their head trainer!
-We know the value of having our students able to ask questions that only someone with this much experience can actually answer.
+We are the ONLY Dispensary Training Course that employs someone with 4+ years of legal cannabis experience, including dispensary management experience, as our head trainer!
+We know the value of having our students be able to ask questions that only someone with this much experience can actually answer.

-Please Note: You can NOT put ANY illegal experience on your resume for a job in the medical marijuana industry!
+Please Note: DO NOT put ANY illegal experience on your resume for a job in the marijuana industry!
 Unless you have experience working in a dispensary, this training will be what you can put on your resume to let employers know you have the knowledge and ambition they are looking for when selecting candidates to interview.
-It shows you have the motivation to obtain professional training in the subject of medical marijuana and truly desire to be the best MMJ Dispensary Employee you can be!
+Taking this training shows you have the motivation to obtain professional training in the subject of marijuana and truly desire to be the best Dispensary Employee you can be!

-- How Medical Marijuana helps patients and the power of different cannabinoids and terpenes
+- How Marijuana helps patients and the power of different cannabinoids and terpenes

-- Medical Marijuana and the symptoms that it can minimize or alleviate
+- Marijuana and the symptoms that it can minimize or alleviate

-- How to recommend the appropriate Medical Marijuana dosage
+- How to recommend the appropriate Marijuana dosage

-- How to greet new patients, interview them, understand their needs and recommend the most appropriate Medical Marijuana product and dosage to help them have a positive experience
+- How to greet customers and speak with them to understand their needs and recommend the most appropriate Marijuana product and dosage to help them have a positive experience

 - The main cannabinoids in cannabis (THC, CBD, CBN, etc) and what each can do for your patients